POWER+ICE FOOD HALL

 What are Food Halls?

 Food halls have become places for diners to find a wider choice of food and drink options, at a range of price points, all under the same roof.
 They provide a sense of permanence that street food stalls cannot always offer while serving up the same exciting food in an environment that is as comfortable as it is convivial.
 Imagine a fleet of trendy food trucks has crashed through your local food court, and you’ll get the idea.
 Food halls offer a dynamic, informal and interesting way of dining, that works for modern customers and appeals to single diners, couples, families and large groups.
-In an age when choice is king, we have the very best independent chefs all under one roof.
+In an age when choice is king, we will offer the most from eight concepts all under one roof.

 Who is Developing the Power+Ice Food Hall?